sinch-contact-pro/CPC/Readme.md

 ##### Installation:
 - Edit your web application's code to include the CPC.js script.
 - Depending on your needs, you may want to copy CPC.js and host it on your own server.
-- Note: Versioning - Coming up soon!
-Until then, use with caution and always perform your own practical end-to-end testing.

 ##### Usage:
 - API is available via ``window.CPC``